Azure/azure-powershell/src/ServiceBus/ServiceBus/help/Test-AzServiceBusNameAvailability.md

 PS C:\> True
 ```

-Returns True if the Provided $nameTopic name is Availabile or returns False if Provided $nameQueue name in not available
+Returns True if the Provided $nameQueue name is Availabile or returns False if Provided $nameQueue name in not available

 ### Example 2
 ```powershell